pjboudrx/CommitStream.Web/Migration/EAC Migration.md

 ####Step 3####

 * Create instance per EAC (manually since we are only migrating one EAC at a time).
+From the response extract the instanceId and apiKey.
 * Read the JSON once more and based on it create the digests and inboxes.
 * Save the the new digests and inboxes ids on the JSON object.
-* TODO: Save the new inbox URL in the JSON file so we can inform the customers.
+* Save the new webhook and teamroom URLs in the JSON object so we can inform the customers.

 ####Step 4####
 * Start importing the events one stream/digest at a time.